rails/rails/guides/source/action_view_overview.md

 For example, suppose you have an `ArticlesController` with a `show` action.
 By default, calling this action will render `app/views/articles/show.html.erb`.
-But if you set `I18n.locale = :de`, then `app/views/articles/show.de.html.erb` will be rendered instead.
+But if you set `I18n.locale = :de`, then Action View will try to render the template `app/views/articles/show.de.html.erb` first.
 If the localized template isn't present, the undecorated version will be used.
 This means you're not required to provide localized views for all cases, but they will be preferred and used if available.

 You can use the same technique to localize the rescue files in your public directory.
 For example, setting `I18n.locale = :de` and creating